Share this page

 The Stewardship Code built on and extended the UK's position as a pioneer of Corporate Governance legislation, regulation and guidance.

-A significant example of Corporate Governance regulatory guidance (not law), developed from previous statute and official recommendations, was produced in 2010 in the form of the QCA Guidelines (the UK Quoted Companies Alliance guide to Corporate Governance for small publicly quoted companies).
+A significant example of Corporate Governance regulatory guidance (not law), developed from the previous statute and official recommendations, was produced in 2010 in the form of the QCA Guidelines (the UK Quoted Companies Alliance guide to Corporate Governance for small publicly quoted companies).

 The QCA represents the interests of the UK's small quoted companies - which in the UK (at 2013) equate to 85% of all quoted companies.